The 41 BEST Grunge Albums of All Time

 Vs starts off at full steam and never lets up on the quality, whilst also bringing more light and shade to proceedings.
 When it rocks, it rocks harder than Ten (Go, Animal, Blood) and when it calms down, there’s a stateliness present that was new to their sound.
 And it’s so full of great tunes that the band were confident enough to leave belters like Rearviewmirror until well into that latter half.
 Punch for punch, Vs defeats Ten.

-Soundgarden are perhaps the most significant grunge band from the perspective of being inside the scene itself.
+Soundgarden are easily one of the most significant grunge bands from the perspective of being inside the scene itself.
 They enjoyed success before any other bands, but they always made sure to collaborate with local musicians and build strength into the scene, helping to forge the Seattle sound.
 Vocalist Chris Cornell’s championing of newcomer Eddie Vedder (not a Seattle native) in the wake of his friend Andy Wood’s death spoke volumes to the rest of Seattle’s hard rockers, and about how to nurture the culture around them.

 Early Soundgarden was definitely more metal, sludgy and Sabbath-influenced (no bad thing), but 1994’s Superunknown - their masterpiece - stands quite apart.
 Stylistically, everything they are known for remains, but is heavily expanded upon, with more disparate textures and rhythms involved.
 The writing is deeper, more arty, more oblique, and features some of grunge’s best known songs.
 The best grunge album ever?
 Maybe!